 As per a Gallup survey, only 13% of employees worldwide are engaged at work.
 Gallup’s researchers studied the differences in performance between engaged and actively disengaged work units and found that those scoring in the top half on employee engagement nearly doubled their chances of success compared to those in the bottom half.
 They also reported 21% improved productivity, 22% improved profitability, and 10% improved customer satisfaction.
 Modern learners want choice, breadth, flexibility, and technology-enabled learning.

 Comprehending Contemporary Learners

-In an era of rapid proliferation of technology and newer modes of communication, it is imperative that Human Resource department within an organisation understand the role these inherent factors play in defining newer Learning & Development modules.
-The starting point for Learning and Development has to be looking at its learners, understanding their needs and preferences and what motivates them.
-Today’s learners expect a lot of choice; need to learn at their own pace and on their device of choice.
-With recent technology advancements and the rapid adoption of social collaboration, learning and development has come a long way.
-Learning and Development needs to design technology-enhanced learning interventions that really engage with learners and support their inquisitive mind.
+In an era of the rapid proliferation of technology and newer modes of communication, it is imperative that the Human Resource department within an organization understand the role these inherent factors play in defining newer Learning & Development modules.
+The starting point for Learning and Development has to be looking at its learners, understanding their needs and preferences, and what motivates them.
+Today’s learners expect a lot of choices; need to learn at their own pace and on their device of choice.
+With recent technology advancements and the rapid adoption of social collaboration, learning and development have come a long way.
+Learning and Development need to design technology-enhanced learning interventions that really engage with learners and support their inquisitive minds.
 Companies should consider the use of mobile technology, adoption of social learning tools, alignment with corporate objectives, use of adaptive learning principles, and the ability to measure effectiveness.

-- Considering Adaptive Learning – You can employ adaptive learning by breaking outdate methods.
+- Considering Adaptive Learning – You can employ adaptive learning by breaking outdated methods.
 It has advantages for younger generations entering the workforce that have expectations around flexibility and interaction.